MalayaWilburd/Real-Estate-Management-System/README.md

 - Designing scalable and maintainable data models
 - Writing efficient and readable SQL queries
 - Mapping real-world business logic into relational structures

-## 🚀 How to Use

-1. Clone this repo: